-25 Cotton, K. (1989).
+&lt;sup>25 Cotton, K. (1989).
 Expectations and Student Outcomes.
 Portland, OR: Northwest Regional Educational Laboratory.

-26 Dweck, C. "What is Mindset."
+&lt;sup>26 Dweck, C. "What is Mindset."
 Available online at http://mindsetonline.com/whatisit/about/index.html.
 Accessed September 10, 2013.

 Starting in school year 2012-2013, we implemented Positive Behavioral Intervention and Supports (PBIS) network-wide.
-The fundamental purpose of PBIS is to create learning environments that are more consistent, predictable, positive, and safe, which helps our students develop their socio-emotional intelligence.
+The fundamental purpose of PBIS is to create learning environments that are more consistent, predictable, positive, and safe, which helps our students develop their socio-emotional intelligence (See Appendix A-10 for a description of our PBIS approach.)
 One key component of PBIS is implementing a socio-emotional learning (SEL) curriculum.
 We implement the "Kimochi's" curriculum in the lower grades (pre-k through grade two), and the "RULER" approach in upper grades (third through fifth grades).
 The goal of these curricula is to help students identify, communicate, and regulate feelings, as well as develop appropriate social skills.
 RULER was developed at the Yale University Center for Emotional Intelligence.
 The Yale Center for Emotional Intelligence uses the power of emotions to create a more effective and compassionate society.
 The Center conducts research and teaches people of all ages how to develop their emotional intelligence.
-Emotions drive learning, decision-making, creativity, relationships, and health.27 In turn, we believe that developing the emotional intelligence of our students enables improved goal setting, teamwork, perseverance, critical thinking, communication, creativity, and problem solving.
+Emotions drive learning, decision-making, creativity, relationships, and health.
+In turn, we believe that developing the emotional intelligence of our students enables improved goal setting, teamwork, perseverance, critical thinking, communication, creativity, and problem solving (See Appendix A-11 for research regarding the efficacy of the Kimochi's and RULER programs).